satori-com/mzbench/doc/cloud_plugin.md

 ## Using a cloud plugin

-Once you have a plugin, it should be specified at MZBench config file inside mz_bench_api section:
+Once you have a plugin, it should be specified at MZBench config file inside mzbench_api section:

     [
-      {mz_bench_api, [
+      {mzbench_api, [
         {cloud_plugin, {application, privatecloud_plugin}},
         {plugins_dir, "../../plugins"}
         ]},